 Room for Improvement:

 I would like to see the inclusion of a template to create a speedometer chart.
 I can understand that Tableau doesn’t have it as one of its default chart types because it’s not a good way to represent the data.
 Indeed that’s true, but speedometers are quite popular and once we had a client who was insistent on having highly-customizable speedometers and I had to spend a good amount of time to create them via multiple workarounds.
 In my experience, I've seen many customers who do not want to consider alternatives to speedometers.

-I’ll address theses two points:
+I’ll address these two points:

 - Speedometers/dial charts are a not-so-good way to represent data

 - I had to resort to multiple workarounds to create a speedometer in Tableau